 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 ASU 2016-13 replaced the previous "incurred loss" model for recognizing credit losses (i.e., losses are not recorded until it is probably that a loss has been incurred) with the current expected credit loss (CECL) model under which all expected credit losses for financial assets held at the reporting date that are accounted for at amortized cost or are classified as available for sale are required to be measured and recognized based on historical experience and current and reasonably supportable forecasted conditions.
-ASU 2016-13 is effective for fiscal years beginning after December 15, 2022.
-The Company is currently evaluating the impact ASU 2016-13 will have on its financial statements.
+ASU 2016-13 was effective for year ended December 31, 2023.
+Financial assets held by the Company that are subject to the guidance in the ASU 2016-13 were accounts receivable.
+The adoption of this standard did not have a material impact on the financial statements.